NilBiescas/Final-Project/Readme.md

 We have decided to put a .ipynb file for each session as we consider that is more easy to run the code in cells.

+The Report.ipynb contains all the code used to generate the response in all the reports

-In the Session_4 you will find the Gephi folder there you can find the documents used to generate the visualization of the asked graphs, gB and gD.
+Also in the Session_4 you will find the Gephi folder there you can find the documents used to generate the visualization of the asked graphs, gB and gD.

 ## Contributors